kiwicopple/paul.copplest.one/docs/knowledge/relationships.md

-# Friendship / Relationships
+# Relationships

-Some interesting insights about creating friendships (although more investigation is required, so take with a grain of salt).
+Some interesting insights about friendships.

 ## Create many contexts